Goran Milev

-Goran Milev (born April 26, 1970) is a Serbian American actor, director, and producer.
+Goran Milev (born April 26, 1970) is a Serbian actor, director, and producer.

 Early life

 Milev made his acting debut on the stage at age 16, playing the lead role in the acclaimed stage play Grimm's Fairy Tales at the Puppet Theatre of Niš, Serbia.
 Recognizing his passion for acting in the mid 1990s, he began his career at the National Theatre in Niš (Serbia), while simultaneously emphasizing his studies at the Theatre High School of Acting in Niš, under Professor Mima Vukovic-Kurić.
 In 1989, he concentrated on his Bachelors of Arts in Acting at the Faculty of Dramatic Arts in Serbia, under Professor Vladimir Jevtović, where he earned his degree in 1993.

 Career

 Goran Milev made his Chicago debut in 2006 in The Two Headed Pin (monodrama) by Aleksandar Gatalica (Anatol Liberstein), directed by Gorčin Stojanović.
 Goran later appeared in the 2007 comedy The Seducer by Miladin Ševarlić, and in "Koštana" by Bora Stanković (2008).
 Following that, he played XX in Emigrants by Slawomir Mrozek (2010), and Stevan Sremac in Zona Zamfirova by Stevan Sremac (2015).
 Goran has also directed, The Seducer, Koštana, Emigrants, and Zona Zamfirova.

 In 2009, he co-founded "Moving Stories Theatre", the ambitious project of two actors and friends Goran Milev & Joe Mack, which specializes in producing plays by renowned European playwrights, rarely performed in the United States.
 Emigrants by Slawomir Mrozek, successfully premiered in February 2010, as the first play of the season.

 He also attended the Steve Scott's (Goodman Theatre) Masters Scene Study in Chicago in 2009.

 Goran has also been featured in short movies, I'm Ready to Change (Father), directed by Muamer Celik in 2016, and Revolution, directed by Angela Liu in 2012.
 In 2009, he played Professor Brayer in Periods of Rain, directed by Jason Blackwell.
 Other recent film acting credits include Ivko's Feast (Jordan) in 2005, Nataša (Inspector) in 2002, and Fire and Nothing (Poet Branko Miljković) in 1995.

 Goran Milev has appeared in several television series.
 In 2004, he appeared in the historical drama Tragom Karadjordja (Milan Obrenović), directed by Miroslav Zivanović, and Karadjordje i Pozoriste (Leader Petar Dobrnjac), directed by Duda Ćeramilac and produced by Radio Television of Serbia.
 He played Miloš Crnjanski in "Pesničke Vedrine", directed by Miroslav Zupanc.
 In 2005 he played Sava Sumanović and Milan Grol both directed by Ramadan Demirović along with many other roles in editions of Umetničke Večeri.